Peanut Butter Oatmeal Protein Bars – an easy clean eating recipe for a homemade protein bar, no-bake required, and only 6 ingredients.

-Peanut Butter Oatmeal Protein Bars: my semi marathon food fuel
+Peanut Butter Oatmeal Protein Bars: my semi-marathon food fuel

-I have never been a huge sportive girl before but now I can not live a day without sport.
-I often look at the protein bars at the store and I found them really expensive and sometimes a bit too sweet as I am not used to eat very sweet food any more.
+I have never been a huge sportive girl before, but now I can not live a day without sport.
+I often look at the protein bars at the store, and I found them really expensive and sometimes a bit too sweet as I am not used to eating very sweet food anymore.

 Those oatmeal protein bars are made with 6 simple ingredients 100% vegan: